-We examine all of these options to see if you can troubleshoot where the smell is coming from.
+I examine all of these options to see if you can troubleshoot where the smell is coming from.
 We also show you possible ways to fix the problem, so you can get back to enjoying your car again.

 Reasons Car AC Smells Like Vinegar

-The most common reason why your car’s AC smells like vinegar is that mold may have grown in the air valves, ductwork or components.
-There may also be too much condensation or an old and clogged cabin air filter.
+The most common reason why your car’s AC smells like vinegar is that mold may have grown in the air valves, ductwork, or components.
+There may also be too much condensation, or an old and clogged cabin air filter.

 Here is a more detailed list of why your car AC smells like vinegar:

 The growth of mold is one of the number one reasons for the vinegar smell.
 Thankfully, mold doesn’t grow quickly, so it’s easy to prevent this situation from happening, especially if you keep up with AC system maintenance.

 If you live in a warm, humid climate, mold growth is more prevalent.
 That’s why it’s important to clean out the air conditioning system as often as possible.
 Otherwise, you could find yourself dealing with mold.
 If you do find mold in the system, you must deal with it immediately.
 This problem can lead to respiratory illnesses, especially among people who are prone to such problems.
 It can also cause irritation of the sinuses and headaches that you shouldn’t have to deal with.